-John-Paul E Boyd, AOCA, MA, LLB, is a family law arbitrator, family law mediator and parenting coordinator.
+John-Paul E Boyd QC, AOCA MA LLB, is a family law arbitrator, family law mediator and parenting coordinator.
 He is the principal of John-Paul Boyd Arbitration Chambers, providing services throughout all of Alberta and British Columbia, Canada, and counsel to the preeminent Calgary family law firm, Wise Scheible Barkauskas.
 He is a senior family law lawyer nationally known for his big-picture approach to family justice issues, contributions to public and professional legal education on family law, and special expertise in disputes concerning parenting, support and jurisdictional issues.

 John-Paul practiced family law in Vancouver for 14 years before joining the Canadian Research Institute for Law and the Family, a non-profit organization affiliated with the University of Calgary, as its executive director in 2013.
+He returned to private practice in 2018 and was appointed Queen's Counsel in 2019.
 He took his training as a mediator in 2005, as a parenting coordinator in 2007, as an arbitrator in 2011 and as a collaborative practitioner in 2012.
 John-Paul has particular interests in law and procedural reform, children's rights and involvement in justice processes, the impact of parental conflict on children, access to family justice and the psychology of separation and divorce.

-John-Paul is the founding author of the acclaimed public legal education wikibook JP Boyd on Family Law and its former companion blog, the first legal blog cited in a Canadian court judgment.
-His other written work has been published by the UBC Law Review, Canadian Family Law Quarterly, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, the federal Department of Justice, the National Judicial Institute, the Nova Scotia Department of Justice and The Lawyer's Daily.
-The research reports and studies he authored while at the research institute are available through the University of Calgary Library.
-He is a member of the advisory board of the Canadian Journal of Family Law and a juror of the Walter Owen Book Prize, awarded by the Canadian Foundation for Legal Research, and the Allan Falconer Memorial Essay Contest, awarded by the Canadian Journal of Family Law.
+John-Paul is the founding author of the acclaimed public legal education resource JP Boyd on Family Law, published in its third edition in 2019, and its former companion blog, the first legal blog cited in a Canadian court judgment.
+His other written work has been published by the UBC Law Review, Canadian Family Law Quarterly, the Canadian Journal of Family Law, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, the federal Department of Justice, the National Judicial Institute, the Nova Scotia Department of Justice, The Lawyer's Daily and the online legal magazine Slaw.
+Many of the research reports and studies he authored while at the research institute are available from the University of Calgary Library.
+John-Paul is a member of the advisory board of the Canadian Journal of Family Law, and a juror of the Walter Owen Book Prize, awarded by the Canadian Foundation for Legal Research, and the Allan Falconer Memorial Essay Contest, awarded by the Canadian Journal of Family Law.

-John-Paul was listed by Best Lawyers, a peer-reviewed legal directory, from 2010 until 2014, when he joined the research institute, and is a recipient of the Canadian Bar Association's National Pro Bono Service Award, the UBC Law Alumni Association's Outstanding Young Alumnus Award, the Harry Rankin QC Pro Bono Award from the CBA British Columbia and the Distinguished Service Award from the CBA Alberta and the Law Society of Alberta.
-In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was identified as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the CBA, the British Columbia Ministry of Justice, the University of Victoria Law Centre and the Justice Education Society of BC.
+John-Paul was listed by Best Lawyers, a peer-reviewed legal directory, from 2010 until 2014, when he left private practice to join the research institute.
+He is a recipient of the Canadian Bar Association's National Pro Bono Service Award, the UBC Law Alumni Association's Outstanding Young Alumnus Award, the Harry Rankin Q.C.
+Pro Bono Award from the CBA British Columbia and the Distinguished Service Award from the CBA Alberta and the Law Society of Alberta.
+In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was identified as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the CBA, the British Columbia Ministry of Justice and the University of Victoria Law Centre.